The #1 Burning Question That Every New Comedian Has

 How do I write funny jokes for a stand-up comedy routine?

-And to me, that question is in the same league as this question:
+And to me, that question is in the same league as this one:

 How long is a piece of string?

-The reality is this — I couldn’t even begin to tell you how to “write” stand-up jokes in any sort of meaningful way and a big part of that is due to these undeniable facts:
+The reality is this—I couldn’t even begin to tell you how to “write” stand-up jokes in any sort of meaningful way.
+A big part of that is due to these undeniable facts:

 The best analogy that I can give at this juncture is this:

-There is no one-size-fits-all shoe that works for all — they come in all shapes, styles and sizes to accommodate the differences in feet that are going to wear them and the reason they are being worn.
+There is no one-size-fits-all shoe that works for everyone—they come in all shapes, styles, and sizes to accommodate the differences in the feet that are going to wear them and the reasons they are being worn.

 Trying to peddle a one-size-fits-all “joke writing” approach is very much like trying to peddle a one-size-fits-all shoe.